On the Beilinson fiber square: The comparison with syntomic cohomology

-\begin{construction}[Derived de Rham and de Rham--Witt cohomology of qrsp rings] Let $R \in \qlrsp_{\mathbb{Z}_p}$.
+Let $R \in \qlrsp_{\mathbb{Z}_p}$.
 We consider the following rings. \begin{enumerate} \item The derived de Rham--Witt cohomology $LW \Omega_{R/p}$ of $R/p$.
 Since the ring $R/p$ is a quasiregular semiperfect $\mathbb{F}_p$-algebra, it follows from Construction \ref{drwofqrp} that there is an isomorphism